SanjidaKohinurOni/ASE/README.md

 10. IDE: I have used VS code.
 My favourite shortcuts:

-     1. Ctrl + Shift + C to cpy document
+     1. Ctrl + Shift + C to copy document
      2. Ctrl + Alt+ N - commit
      3. Ctrl + - for toggle the terminal